I have to admit that I have not met a business owner, a CEO or a leader who ever claimed to NOT want good ideas from their team or employees.

 But the success of the business often requires you to delegate those things that can be dealt with by your team.

-When you do, you make time to work on important things, like reviewing and implementing good ideas.
+When you do, you make time to work on important things, like reviewing and implementing intelligent ideas.

 Good ideas solve problems.
 But when poor time management and bad prioritizing prevent you from recognizing them and using them to solve your problems, the whole business suffers.

-Not only that, when your employees realise that you never “have any time” to work on their good ideas, they too, won’t make the time to suggest any.
+Not only that, when your employees realise that you never “have any time” to work on even on their simple ideas, they too, won’t make the time to suggest any.

 I hear it all the time.
 People are afraid to change.
 What I observe however, is that people are really afraid of the loss or the pain associated with change.